BerkeleyML/berkeleyml.github.io/syllabus.md

 ### Lecture
 <!-- TBD location -->
 There are two live lectures per week, held on **Tuesdays and Thursdays from 2:00–3:30 PM** in Wheeler 150 and over [**Zoom**](https://berkeley.zoom.us/j/6324076985).
-Attendance is not required; however, in-class participation using Slido polls will be monitored for potential homework extra credit (see [Participation Extra Credit](#participation-extra-credit)).
+Attendance is not required; Slido participation is encouraged, and homework extra credit is earned through Ed (see [Participation Extra Credit](#participation-extra-credit)).

 Recordings, slides, and any in-class materials will be posted on the course website.
 However, we strongly recommend coming to class, as lectures include worked examples, interactive questions, and discussions that are difficult to replicate from the slides alone.